 The To-Do List Conundrum

 The problem with daily to-do lists is that they have a very narrow focus.
-Whilst it’s possible to complete a whole day’s to-do list (and feel like a champion by doing so!) what you’ve completed doesn’t always contribute to your over-arching goals in life or in business.
+Whilst it’s possible to complete a whole day’s to-do list (and feel like a champion by doing so!) what you’ve completed in a day doesn’t always contribute to your over-arching goals.
+In life or in business.

 Moreover, by focusing on a day at a time, it’s easy to place too many tasks on one day’s list.
 If your list is uncompleted (natural if you’ve overloaded!) it can lead to feelings of guilt.
-Guilt is not helpful, it plain sucks and it zaps your energy.
+Guilt is not helpful.
+It sucks and it zaps your energy.

 Here’s where the macro to micro to-do list theory comes in.

 What Are Macro And Micro To-Do Lists?